 Comoros islands.
 Any metal detecting is forbidden.

-Croatia.
 Metal detecting is forbidden.
+Detection is not forbidden in Croatia.

 Cuba.
 Any metal detecting is forbidden.
 The very possession of metal detectors is equated with the possession of weapons.